2 Days in Porto: The Best of Porto in 48 hours

 Dom Luís Bridge and the Douro River

 One of Porto’s most distinctive landmarks, the bridge connects the Ribeira to Vila Nova de Gaia, on the opposite side of the Douro River.
-This is the town where tourists head to taste Port Wine at one of the many cellars.
+Tourists head to this town to taste Port Wine at one of the many cellars.

 Cruise the Douro River